Automating-GIS-processes/site/source/index.rst

 Course format
 -------------
+.. admonition:: Online teaching

+    Please note that the course is organized completely online during the 2020 Autumn semester.
+    Access to zoom, slack and CSC notebooks is available to students at Finnish higher education institutes.
+Recorded lesson videos and course materials are openly available to everyone interested.

 The majority of this course will be spent in front of a computer learning to program with Python programming language and doing practical exercises.